rehierl/node-tree-outliner/88-todos.md

 <!-- ======================================================================= -->

+Note that no definition, not even a modified definition, can close the theoretical, omnipresent universal section.
+Because of that, non-default definitions may be allowed to close the root section (which does not mean that that would be reasonable).

 **TODO**
-a heading that has a rank may act as an end-marker node
+a heading that has a rank may act as an end-marker node - that is, a rank adds an additional role to a heading element - could that be used to proof that no t1 section can be closed?

 **TODO**
 implicit relationship -> descendants -